HOW CAN WE PROTECT RARE PLANTS?

 - It supports engagement between the Department of the Interior with other agencies and groups, including organizations like CPC, to maximize conservation efforts and legislative advocacy efforts.

 This bill was introduced into Congress on March 3, 2021.
-It sets up a five-year pilot program in select National Parks to combat invasive species and test the success and the use of native plant material.
+In an effort to preserve biodiversity and and reap the numerous benefits local flora provide to wildlife, human health, and the environment, the bill would create a five-year pilot program in select National Parks to combat invasive species and test the success and the use of native plant material.
+This bill would also direct the Park Service and the Bureau of Land Management to review existing data and study the cost-effectiveness of using native plants within their respective units.

 This legislation is gaining traction on Capitol Hill.
 ACT NOW by contacting your senators and representatives to encourage them to support this bill.